 - Transportation data collection/collation includes the following: - 1.
-Traffic count data for 2005, which will be collated from secondary sources (principally Wisconsin Department of Transportation) and encoded into the highway network.
+Traffic count data for 2006, which will be collated from secondary sources (principally Wisconsin Department of Transportation) and encoded into the highway network.
 The data will be used to prepare an estimate of year 2005 regional vehicle-miles of travel. - 2.
-Estimates of automobile and truck availability for 2005, which will be prepared from secondary sources (Wisconsin Department of Transportation). - 3.
-Inventories which will be conducted of the current year 2005 characteristics of public transit systems, including routes, headways, hours of operation, and fares (regional public transportation).
-Data will also be collated concerning ridership on each public transit system.
-The preparation of a year 2005 transit network will be initiated in 2006. - 4.
-Data on arterial street physical and operational characteristics essential to capacity estimation.
-The preparation of a 2005 arterial street and highway system network will be initiated.
-These data will be updated as necessary.
-In 2005 an inventory of arterial street system bicycle accommodation will continue, including bicycle lanes and parallel off-street bicycle paths. - Transportation planning support land use data development includes the following: - 1.
-Initiation of preparation of estimated year 2005 travel model input data. - 2.
+Estimates of automobile and truck availability for 2006, which will be prepared from secondary sources (Wisconsin Department of Transportation). - 3.
+Inventories will be conducted of the year 2006 characteristics of public transit systems, including routes, headways, hours of operation, and fares (regional public transportation).
+Data will also be collated concerning ridership on each public transit system. - 4.
+Data on changes in arterial street physical and operational characteristics essential to capacity estimation will be updated, along with data on changes in arterial street system bicycle accommodation and off-street bicycle path systems. - Transportation planning support land use data development includes the following: - 1.
+Continuation of preparation of estimated year 2005 travel model input data. - 2.
 Continuing inventories of vacant platted lots, developable land, and public utilities. - Travel simulation model maintenance and refinement includes the following: